IogaMaster/dotfiles/README.md

 </details>

+> \[!WARNING\]
+> Currently doing a rework to move away from snowfall.
+> The snowfall based config will always be available on the [snowfall](https://github.com/IogaMaster/dotfiles/tree/snowfall) branch.
+> I like snowfall, be feel that the complexity is high.
+I want something lighter weight.
+Without going completely bare.

 ## My system management tool `sys`

 `sys` is a bash script I made that makes working with NixOS easier.